Copper: Copper(III) and copper(IV)

 Copper(III) is most often found in oxides.
 A simple example is potassium cuprate, KCuO_{2}, a blue-black solid.
 The most extensively studied copper(III) compounds are the cuprate superconductors.
 Yttrium barium copper oxide (YBa_{2}Cu_{3}O_{7}) consists of both Cu(II) and Cu(III) centres.
 Like oxide, fluoride is a highly basic anion and is known to stabilize metal ions in high oxidation states.
 Both copper(III) and even copper(IV) fluorides are known, K_{3}CuF_{6} and Cs_{2}CuF_{6}, respectively.

 Some copper proteins form oxo complexes, which, in extensively studied synthetic analog systems, feature copper(III).
 With tetrapeptides, purple-colored copper(III) complexes are stabilized by the deprotonated amide ligands.

 Complexes of copper(III) are also found as intermediates in reactions of organocopper compounds, for example in the Kharasch–Sosnovsky reaction.

 Biological role

 Biochemistry

 Photosynthesis functions by an elaborate electron transport chain within the thylakoid membrane.
 A central link in this chain is plastocyanin, a blue copper protein.

 The biological role for copper commenced with the appearance of oxygen in Earth's atmosphere.

 Copper proteins have diverse roles in biological electron transport and oxygen transportation, processes that exploit the easy interconversion of Cu(I) and Cu(II).
 Copper is essential in the aerobic respiration of all eukaryotes.
 In mitochondria, it is found in cytochrome c oxidase, which is the last protein in oxidative phosphorylation which stores energy in ATP.
-The copper atoms are alternatively reduced and oxidized during the electron transfer to oxygen.
+The copper atoms are alternately reduced and oxidized during the electron transfer to oxygen.
 Copper is also found in many superoxide dismutases, proteins that catalyze the decomposition of superoxides by converting it (by disproportionation) to oxygen and hydrogen peroxide: